 Q: Tell us something about your recent and future projects.

 There are many upcoming projects.
 I did an action thriller operation 021 which is produced by Zeba Bakhtiar, a feature film ‘Gidh’ written by Zubair Abbasi and directed by me and it is expected to be released this August.
-I did one more horror and action feature film which is ‘Kunhar Ghaati’.Published in The Nation newspaper on 23-Mar-2014
+I did one more horror and action feature film which is ‘Kunhar Ghaati’.This news was published in The Nation newspaper.
+Read complete newspaper of 23-Mar-2014 here.